Oprah Winfrey Praises Meghan Markle For Keeping Baby’s Birth Private

 — People (@people) May 1, 2019

 Winfrey has stood up for Markle before.
-Earlier this month, she said during an interview on CBS This Morning that she thought the Duchess was being “portrayed unfairly,” adding that if her critics really knew her, they would realize she was a wonderful person with a warm and loving heart, PEOPLE reported.
+Earlier this month, the former talk show host said — during an interview on CBS This Morning — that she thought the duchess was being “portrayed unfairly.”
+Winfrey added that, if her critics really knew Meghan, they would realize she was a wonderful person with a warm and loving heart, People reported.

-The former television host attended the royal couple’s wedding in May 2018.
-On her website Oprah.com, she said she felt emotional as she walked onto the grounds of Windsor Castle.
-She recalled how the wedding symbolized the possibilities that love brings, adding that no one could have been in the chapel that and not felt the power of love.
+The former television host attended the royal couple’s wedding in May of 2018.
+On her website, Oprah.com, Winfrey said that she felt emotional as she walked onto the grounds of Windsor Castle.
+She recalled how the wedding symbolized the possibilities that love brings, adding that no one could have been in that chapel and not felt the power of love.

-Last summer, Markle’s mother, Doria Ragland, visited Winfrey’s Los Angeles home where they bonded before the wedding.
+Last summer, Markle’s mother, Doria Ragland, visited Winfrey’s Los Angeles home.
+There, they bonded before the wedding.
 The visit fueled speculation that Winfrey was looking to get an exclusive interview with Ragland about her daughter, but Winfrey claimed the visit was just two friends hanging out, In Style reported.